 Over more than 30 years the IFS as a whole has established itself as Britain's leading independent economic research institute, and by building a reputation for rigour, objectivity and impartiality is now recognised as an authoritative commentator on a wide range of policy issues, including taxation and the public finances.
 The work of the TLRC and the institute's economists complement each other and help bring a rounded perspective to issues of vital importance to both individuals and businesses.

 The Committee's members represent a broad cross-section of informed opinion from industry and commerce, the judiciary, academia, the professions and political and public life.
-The President is Lord Howe of Aberavon CH QC and the Chairman is Sir Alan Budd, D. Phil.
+The Chairman is Malcolm Gammie CBE, QC.

-The TLRC undertakes work on a broad range of tax issues including appeals; legislation; the taxation of small business; the alignment of tax and accounting; and tax and the family.
+The TLRC undertakes work on a broad range of tax issues including appeals; legislation; the taxation of small business; the alignment of tax and accounting; the common consolidated corporate tax base; and tax and the family.